Rikka-Botan/Nova-Nox-Neural-Network/README.md

 # Nova-Nox-Neural-Network

+All images used and code in this repository are created by Rikka Botan.

 ## About

 N4: Nova-Nox-Neural-Network is a mechanism designed to enhance accuracy by integrating the self-referential capabilities of the Attention mechanism with a simplified version of the selective copying architecture inspired by S6, thereby enabling the acquisition of a more expressive QK matrix.